What Should Everyone Know About CBD?

 -

-CBD produces its positive effects through a biochemical communication highway in our bodies called the endocannabinoid system or ECS.
-This system is a network of receptors, enzymes, and biochemical pathways involved in manufacturing and using the body’s own form of cannabinoids: endocannabinoids (“endo” meaning "originating within the body").
-Furthermore, this system of receptors, enzymes, and biochemical pathways also respond pharmacologically to cannabinoids like CBD.
+CBD works by interacting with your body's endocannabinoid system, a network of receptors, enzymes, and pathways that helps regulate functions like mood, pain, and immune response.
+This system is involved in manufacturing and using the body’s own form of cannabinoids: endocannabinoids (“endo” meaning "originating within the body").
+Furthermore, it also responds pharmacologically to cannabinoids like CBD.

 CBD interacts with both CB1 and CB2 receptors throughout our bodies.